StevenGreve/client-portfolio/README.md

-<h1 style="text-align: center;">Website</h1>
+<h1 align="center">Website</h1>

 ## About

-This website was built using the <a href="https://getbootstrap.com/" target="_blank" title="Bootstrap 5.0.0">Bootstrap 5.0.0</a> framework, the <a href="https://fontawesome.com/" target="_blank" title="Font Awesome">Font Awesome</a> library, and the <a href="https://github.com/staaky/fresco" target="_blank" title="Fresco">Fresco</a> library.
+This website was built using the <a href="https://getbootstrap.com/" title="Bootstrap 5.0.0">Bootstrap 5.0.0</a> framework, the <a href="https://fontawesome.com/" title="Font Awesome">Font Awesome</a> library, and the <a href="https://github.com/staaky/fresco" title="Fresco">Fresco</a> library.
 The site is fully responsive on all devices & screen sizes and works perfectly fine on all major browsers: Chrome, Firefox, and Safari.

 ---